-GP modeling was first proposed by Krige for geo-statistical analysis \cite{Krige1951} and extensively studied later to address regression problems.
-Many variations of GP regression models have been developed for specific contexts, such as vector-valued GPs for multi-output functions \cite{LIU2018102,BILIONIS20125718}, sparse GPs with inducing inputs to efficiently learn from large datasets \cite{Snelson2006}, and deep GPs with a multi-layer network structure for an improved nonlinear expressive power \cite{damianou13a}.
-The GP models have been endowed with remarkable flexibility in numerical applications \cite{MARREL2009742,MARREL20084731,GUO2018807,Botteghi2022,Ye2022} by their non-parametric inherent nature in probabilistic machine learning.

-The studies on GP regression with uncertain input data were mainly motivated by the demand for a robust way to quantify the propagation of uncertainties from data locations to GP predictions, while guaranteeing a good generalization performance.
-Most existing methods can be categorized into two types.
-The first type reflects the input uncertainties in GP kernel functions. \cite{Girard2004} performed a second-order Taylor expansion to correct the covariance function with uncertain inputs, and the incertitude in both input and output data can be learned via maximum likelihood. \cite{Dallaire2009,DALLAIRE20111945} directly marginalized the distribution of data inputs in the covariance functions, which presented better generality than \cite{Girard2004} as the high-order terms were not omitted.
-The second type of methods assumes that the input uncertainties result in an additional noise term in the output, which aligns with the form of heterogeneous GP \cite{Mchutchon2011}.
+Existing methods on GP regression with uncertain input data can be categorized into two types, and both of them aim to find a robust way to quantify the propagation of uncertainties from data locations to predictions to guarantee a good generalization performance.
+The first type reflects the input uncertainties in GP kernel functions.
+In \cite{Girard2004}, a second-order Taylor expansion was performed to correct the covariance function with uncertain inputs, and the incertitude in both input and output data can be learned via maximum likelihood. \cite{Dallaire2009,DALLAIRE20111945} directly marginalized the distribution of data inputs in the covariance functions, which presented better generality than \cite{Girard2004} as the high-order terms were not omitted.
+The second type of methods assumes that the input uncertainties can be viewed as an additional noise term on the output, which aligns with the form of heterogeneous GP \cite{Mchutchon2011}.
 This method shows the intuition that the input uncertainties have a significant influence on the area where the output changes rapidly.
-An alternative is to fuse the determination of data locations into hyperparameter estimation \cite{Quionero2003}, for which gradient descent is used to optimize an evidence lower bound integrated with the input distribution.
-These available methods have been applied to diverse contexts of scientific computing, such as optimization \cite{Ryan2018,Haowei2020}, active learning \cite{Yue2021,Liu2020}, system identification \cite{XUE2020107862,BIJL20171}.
+An alternative is to fuse the determination of data locations into hyperparameter estimation \cite{Quionero2003}, for which gradient descent is used to optimize evidence lower bound integrated with the input distribution.